Developer-Mike/obsidian-advanced-canvas/README.md

     - Square
     - A*
 - Add [custom styles](#custom-styles) to nodes and edges for unlimited possibilities
+- Add [per-node breakpoints](#variable-breakpoints) to change at which zoom factor the node's content gets unrendered
 - [Custom colors](#custom-colors) in the color picker
 - [Presentation mode](#presentation-mode)
   - Create presentations by connecting nodes with arrows